-Frictionless Business Merriam-Webster’s defines the word friction three ways; the act of rubbing one thing against another; the force that causes a moving object to slow down when it is touching another object; and the disagreement or tension between people or groups of people.
-If you tie the concept of friction to the concept of […]
+Frictionless Business Merriam-Webster defines the word friction in three ways; the act of rubbing one thing against another; the force that causes a moving object to slow down when it is touching another object; and the disagreement or tension between people or groups of people.
+If you tie the concept of friction to the concept […]

 So, what’s easy?
-Amazon.com’s one click purchasing is easy.
+Amazon.com’s one-click purchasing is easy.
 PayPal is easy.
 The automobile dealership that picks up my car for service instead of me having to bring it in is easy.
 Uber, the transportation company that’s giving the traditional taxi industry a run for its money, is “uber-easy.”
 Once you have an account with Uber you don’t even have to take money out of your pocket to pay the driver – not even a tip.
-And now, Apple introduced the iPhone 6 that includes Apple Pay, which effectively turns your mobile phone into a credit card.
+And now, Apple introduced the iPhone 6, which includes Apple Pay, which effectively turns your mobile phone into a credit card.
 Sometimes you can substitute the word easy for convenient, like a bank that has extended hours so people who work during the day can do their banking on their way home or on Saturday.
-These are examples of easy, frictionless, ways to do business.
+These are examples of easy, frictionless ways to do business.

 So, where are the friction points in your business?
 Or put another way, where do you find you are rubbing up against your customer, slowing down progress, or even having a complaint or disagreement?
 What customers want is the opposite.
 They want a customer service experience that is easy, which means no hassle, no problems and no friction!

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 (Copyright ©MMXIV, Shep Hyken)